PNCA Announces Result Of Week-28 Talent Hunt Music Edition - UrduPoint

 PNCA Announces Result Of Week-28 Talent Hunt Music Edition

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jun, 2021 ) :Pakistan National Council of the Arts (PNCA) on Monday announced the result of week-28 of 'talent hunt music edition'.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jun, 2021 ) :Pakistan National Council of the Arts (PNCA) on Sunday announced the results of week-28 of 'talent hunt music edition'.

 The first Jury award secured by Singer Sohail Ahmed Pirzado, second by Ghayas Haider and third award titled people's choice won by Ali.